ec-jrc/pyPoseidon/README.md

 * jupyter notebook

-Navigate to the pyPoseidon/examples & pyPoseidon/Notebook folders for using the Notebooks.
+Navigate to pyPoseidon/examples folder for testing the Notebooks.

 ### Prerequisities